-The M-CHAT (Modified Checklist for Autism in Toddlers) is a parent-report screening tool to assess the risk for Autism Spectrum Disorder (ASD).
-In approximately 10 minutes, parents can complete the 20 questions and receive a risk assessment for their child.
-The M-CHAT screening tool for autism can help you determine the risk of your child receiving a diagnosis of autism.
+The M-CHAT™ (Modified Checklist for Autism in Toddlers) is a parent-report screening tool to assess the risk for Autism Spectrum Disorder (ASD).
+In approximately 10 minutes, parents can complete the 20 questions and receive an autism risk assessment for their child.

 The primary goal of M-CHAT is to detect as many cases of ASD as possible (“maximizing sensitivity” in scientific parlance), so there will be some false-positives: cases where a child is assessed as being “at risk” but in fact will not be diagnosed with ASD.
-However, any child that receives a “high-risk” score should receive an evaluation from a specialist for autism or some other developmental disorder.
+However, any child that receives a “high-risk” score should receive an evaluation from an autism specialist.

-Action Behavior Centers has experts that can assist with your questions before, during, or after this screening tool.
-If you like, we can schedule a call to interpret the results.
-Before you begin, please read the instructions immediately below and begin!
 Our M-CHAT autism screening tool is only meant to be the first step in a diagnostic process.
 A high risk score by itself does not mean your child will be diagnosed with autism.
 Our specialists will recommend an additional test (ADOS-2) which is a more thorough assessment involving face-to-face interaction with your child.
 Again, if your child is 3 years of age or older, the M-CHAT isn’t appropriate and our CAST might be helpful.

 Please answer these questions about your child.
 Keep in mind how your child usually behaves.
-If you have seen your child do the behavior a few times, but he or she does not usually do it, then please answer no. Please check yes or no for every question.
+If you have seen your child engage in a behavior a few times, but he or she does not usually do it, then please answer no. Please check yes or no for every question.
 Upon completion, a Clinic Admissions Associate will reach out to you via phone and email within 24-48 hours to discuss what next steps may look like for your kiddo!
 Our team is looking forward to speaking with you!